Event professionals' ultimate guide for purchasing, managing, and tracking your inventory like a pro.

 The answer to this question depends on a few different things, such as the condition of the item and the demand for it.
 There are several traps that are easy to fall into— learn how to avoid these so your inventory purchasing is always profitable.

 When it comes to storing inventory items, you'll want to look into bins, wrapping material, crates, and shelving.
 It may even be worth it to invest in pallet racks and heavy-duty shelving.
 For moving purposes, you may also need dollies, carts, and ramps, among other pieces of equipment.
+Read the 7 equipment pieces event pros need for storing event rental inventory now.

 Review all your event rental inventory to determine what has been doing well, what hasn't, and what changes need to be made.
 If you decide to purchase more of a certain item, allocate space for it in your storage space.
 If you have space freeing up as you get rid of other pieces, see if there's a new use for it that makes sense for you and your team.